michaelcoyote/michaelcoyote.github.io/_posts/2025-06-22-a_trio_of_bash_functions_plus_one.md

 ---
 layout: post
 title: "A trio of bash functions (plus one)"
-description: "Testing out concourse-ci with fossa"
+description: "Thinking about shell workflows and functions"
 category: tech
 tags: [coyote,tech,bash,functions]
 ---